projectIDS/Intrusion-Detection-System/README.md

 An Intrusion Detection System for detection and prevention of various types of Cyber attacks using deep learning technology.

 ## Introduction
-ProjectIDS is an command line program which can be deployed on the server for detection and mitigation of cyber attacks on the server.
-Project IDS is an integrated program which falls into category of Network Intrusion Detection System (NIDS) as well as Host-Based Intrusion Detection System.It makes use of deep learning technology for finding the source of attacker and thus effectively mitigates the attack.
+ProjectIDS is an command line software which can be deployed on the server for detection and mitigation of cyber attacks.
+Project IDS is an integrated program which falls into category of Network Intrusion Detection System (NIDS) as well as Host-Based Intrusion Detection System(HIDS).It makes use of deep learning technology for finding the source of attacker and thus effectively mitigates the attack.

 ## Table of Content
 * [General Info](#general-info)